 Main Drawbacks

-If we set some finite horizon $H > 1$ the problem with the approximations is that the errors compound.
+If we set some finite horizon the problem with the approximations is that the errors compound.
 The planning algorithm then runs on probably erroneous models (or uses the noise as information), which brings poor performance.
 This is also often why using point estimates is a bad idea in control settings.
 One way to address this problem is to capture epistemic and aleatoric error and try to model them.

 Greedy Planning